aeonSolutions/What-is-Reiki/README.md

   - [ ] Safety on handling the tension
   - [ ] Safety on handling pressure
   - [ ] Safety on handling the body's neural network
-  - [ ] Local conditions for a successful therapeutic session
 - - - -

 ### 5. What is a feeling
-  - [ ] the biological sensors in a humen being
+  - [ ] the biological sensors in a human being
  - - - -

 ### 6. What is an emotion
   - [ ] Affectivity
   - [ ] Fatigue, Boredom
   - - - -

 ### 7. Reiki practice
   - [ ] Minimum Conditions for a successfull Reiki practice
   - [ ] The Reiki tecnique explained in detail